|

 Doc® is an NLM service that allows users to order full-text copies of

-found in
+articles found in

-MEDLINE.
-Users must establish an agreement with a library that uses DOCLINE®,
+an agreement with a library that uses DOCLINE®, the

 NLM’s automated interlibrary loan request and referral system, and register